synapsec-ai/llm-defender-subnet/README.md

 --branch main \
 --pm2_instance_names llm-defender-validator-0 llm-defender-miner-0
 ```

+replace pm2_instance_names with correct instance from the earlier run commands for validator and/or miner

 > [!WARNING]
 > The miner and validator resources will evolve as the subnet features evolve.
 GPU is not currently needed but may be needed in the future.
 Our recommendation is to start up with the resource defined in [min_compute.yml](./min_compute.yml) and monitor the resource utilization and scale the resource up or down depending on the actual utilization.